vestrel00/contacts-android/docs/entities/about-blank-contacts.md

 least one data row.
 It also deletes blanks on update.
 Despite seemingly not allowing blanks, the native Contacts app shows them.

-> This library provides APIs that follows the native Contacts app behavior by default but also
+> ℹ️ This library provides APIs that follows the native Contacts app behavior by default but also
 > allows you to override the default behavior.

 There are two scenarios where blanks may exist.